Admission and Affordability

 • Which students qualify as legacy applicants?

 Legacy applicants are defined as either 1) the adopted or biological children of a parent who attended Crossroads School, or 2) the biological or adopted siblings of Crossroads graduates.
 Step-children, foster children or other children living in the home will not automatically qualify for legacy status, but will be considered on a case-by-case basis.
-The depth of each legacy applicant’s connection with the School (whether the parent graduated, how long they attended Crossroads, how active the parent has been as an alumnus/alumna, etc.) will be taken into account in the applicant review process.
+The depth of each legacy applicant’s connection with the School (whether the parent graduated, how long they attended Crossroads, how active the parent has been as an alumnus/alumna, etc.) may also be taken into account in the applicant review process.

 • Where do Crossroads students go to school when they graduate?